-Today, I want to do a book review of the book “Go Pro: 7 Steps to Becoming a Network Marketing Professional” by Eric Worre.
+Today, I want to do a book review of the book Go Pro: 7 Steps to Becoming a Network Marketing Professional by Eric Worre.
 I recently purchased this book on Amazon at the suggestion of one of my business mentors.
-I have to tell you that I thoroughly enjoyed the book.
-What I want to do in the paragraphs below is give you a book review and share what I learned and tell you WHY you should purchase and read the book.
-Enjoy!
+I must tell you that I thoroughly enjoyed the book.
+What I want to do in the paragraphs below is give you a book review and share some of my favorite Eric Worre quotes.

-What it Covers: The book covers just about every part of building a successful MLM Business imaginable.
+Go Pro covers just about every part of building a successful MLM Business imaginable.
 It is broken down into 12 chapters.
 Here are the names of each chapter so you can see what information is covered.

 - Network marketing isn’t perfect, it’s just better

 - If you’re going to be involved in network marketing, decide to be a professional, decide to go pro

 - Like any profession, you’ll need to learn some skills